 2. Describe the intended users of your database system.

-Intended users for our product will be those with some working knowledge of the Linux operating system (though perhaps in the future this won’t be necessary), and also consumers looking for a combination of a computer and media streaming device.
+Intended users for our product will be those with some working knowledge of the Linux operating system (though for the scope of this project this isn’t necessary), and also consumers looking for a combination of a computer and media streaming device.
 The target age range for this product will be 15 - 50 years old due to the product’s demand for technical skills.
 Besides the direct buyers, anyone who enjoys viewing pictures, watching videos, or listening to music can benefit from this product.

 3. Identify and describe entities about which you will need to keep information.